 Virtue: magickal powers within natural objects; includes plants, stones, animals, planets, etc.

-Visualization: the forming of mental images or pictures with the conscious mind; seeing with the inner eye.
+Visualization: the forming of mental images or pictures with the conscious mind; seeing with the inner eye or "mind's eye."
 Visualization is a foundation skill in both psychic development and magickal practice used for applying intent to energy raised.